 Common Flowers You Should Keep Away From Cats

-The following are all flowers considered quite toxic for cats and should always be kept away from them.
+The following are all flowers considered quite toxic for cats, some even deadly, and should always be kept away from them.
 Symptoms can range from serious stomach upset to kidney failure to death.
 We’ll just go over the 10 most toxic flowers for cats in alphabetical order.

 The above list is not all the toxic flowers out there.
 Have a look at the Pet Poison Helpline for a more comprehensive list of poisonous flowers for cats.

-If you believe your cat has touched or ingested any of these flowers (and this includes the petals, stems, leaves, and roots), take it to your vet immediately, and be sure to bring the plant with you for proper identification.
+If you believe your cat has touched or ingested any of these flowers (and this includes the petals, stems, leaves, roots, or the water from the vase), take them to your vet immediately, and be sure to bring the plant with you for proper identification.
 This helps with the treatment.

 So, if you’re at all worried about having sunflowers around your cat, you don’t need to be.
 The occasional small snack won’t hurt your cat, and the possibility of an upset stomach will usually be the only result.